-In case the forbearance measure (or the cumulative forbearance measures reiterate on the same facility) granted to a performing counterparty leads to a loss in terms of Net Present Value (NPV), exceeding the 1% threshold, the counterparty is automatically classified in a default status.
+Should the forbearance measure (or the set of repeated forbearance measures on the same credit line) granted to a performing counterparty result in a loss, in terms of Net Present Value (NPV), that exceeds the 1% threshold, the counterparty is automatically classified as non-performing (25).

-Non performing exposures that become forborne performing exposures need to be closely monitored.
-For such exposures, if during the Probation period exposure:
+The forborne performing from non-performing exposures require special attention.
+If, during the probation period, the exposure:

-- becomes object of further forbearance measures

-- incurs in arreas/past due for more than 30 days

-It is automatically labelled "forborne non performing", and the counterparty reclassified in a default status.
+- is subject to additional forbearance measures - is past due by more than 30 days the exposure automatically reverts back to "forborne non-performing", and the counterparty is consequently reclassified as Non-Performing.

-3. THE CREDIT MANAGEMENT PROCESS
+3. MANAGEMENT PROCESS FOR PROACTIVE CREDIT AND NON-PERFORMING LOANS